Assignment of Unfilled Liquidations

 - Upon assignment, it shows in the websocket feed for Fills and we send an email outlining the parameters of the position they assumed.

-- As a last resort, if a liquidation can neither be filled in the book or assigned by the LPs participating in the PAS, then termination occurs.
+- As a last resort, if a liquidation can neither be filled in the book or assigned by the LPs participating in the PAS, then unwind occurs.

 The sum total capacity of liquidity providers participating in the program is a de facto insurance fund that provides protection against extreme volatility leading to system losses.